The Sustainability Commision is scheduled to meet six times per year.

-As a part of the Village's "Growing to Greenness" strategy, the Mayor and the Village Board of Trustees have appointed resident and local volunteers to the Sustainability Commission.
+As a part of the Village's "Growing to Greenness" strategy, the Mayor and the Village Board of Trustees have appointed residents and local volunteers to the Sustainability Commission.
 This Commission is directly involved in making the Village an environmentally sound and sustainable place to live.

-The Village's fifteen volunteer Commission members are leaders in Hoffman Estates' mission to become a "green" community.
-They suggest programs, services and activities that Village residents, businesses and the municipality can participate in all year-round.
+The Village's volunteer Commission members are leaders in Hoffman Estates' mission to become a "green" community.
+They suggest programs, services and activities that Village residents, businesses and the municipality can participate in year-round.
 The Commission regularly provides support for and sponsors recycling events and other Village activities, such as utility bill clinics and Village Improvement days.
 The Commission also manages the Green Business Recognition Program.

 Become a Commissioner

 For information about becoming a member of the Sustainability Commission, please see the Volunteer Boards and Commissions webpage.
 If you have questions specific to Sustainability Commission activities, please email firstname.lastname@example.org.

 The Sustainability Commission is responsible for education and awareness, implementation of sustainability programs, and assisting Village operations.
 The Village Board looks to the Commission to consider and recommend appropriate programs and initiatives, and to administer relevant programs and activities.
 The following is a list of examples illustrating the purpose and accomplishments of the Sustainability Commission: